adamfootdev/AboutKit/README.md

 let developer = AKDeveloper(id: "987654321", name: "App Developer", twitterHandle: "AppDeveloper")
 ```

-The Twitter handle should be without the '@'.
 The developer ID can be found by locating the App Store page that contains all of your apps e.g. <https://apps.apple.com/developer/id987654321>

 ### AKFeatureItem